 This is especially remarkable because it’s a broad-spectrum CBN oil.

 While true full-spectrum cannabinoid products always have great cannabinoid profiles…

 Broad-spectrum cannabinoid products usually don’t contain high concentrations of minor cannabinoids.
 Because when you filter out the THC, the other cannabinoids get lost in the process.

-This broad-spectrum CBN oil however has the following minor cannabinoids in the following concentrations:
+But this broad-spectrum CBN oil has the following minor cannabinoids:

 - CBD (2.36%);

 On top of this great cannabinoid profile, you get the following terpenes inside this oil: